ePST for Students

 Is the program confidential?

 Your clinician will receive summary information at the end of each session to check on your progress and that information will be entered into your medical records.
-Other than the end-of-session summary, no one will review any of the information you enter.

 What if I need help with it – am I totally on my own?